airtai/faststream/docs/docs/en/nats/message.md

 ## Message Fields Access

-But in the most cases, you don't need all message fields; you need to access some of them.
+But in most cases, you don't need all message fields; you need to access some of them.
 You can use [Context Fields access](../getting-started/context/fields.md){.internal-link} feature for this reason.

 For example, you can get access to the `correlation_id` like this: